apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 the main BookKeeper binary RPC service.
 Discovery of the TCP address is implicit, because the *id* of the bookie is made of the same host:port that point to the TCP address of the Bookie service.

-With this proposal we are now introducing a way for the Bookie to advertise the services it exposes, basically with this change the Bookie will be able to store on the Metadata Service a set of name-value pairs that describe the *available services*.
+With this proposal we are now introducing a way for the Bookie to advertise the services it exposes, basically the Bookie will be able to store on the Metadata Service a structure that describes the list of  *available services*.

-We will also define a set of well know properties that will be useful for futher implementations.
+We will also allow to publish a set of additional unstructured properties in form of a key-value pair that will be useful for futher implementations.

 This information will be also useful for Monitoring and Management services as it will enable full discovery of the capabilities of all of the Bookies in a cluster just by having read access to the Metadata Service.